 At Maximiti we are acutely aware of the sensitive nature of buying and selling professional accountancy practices and will at all times endeavour to ensure the highest level of confidentiality and discretion.
 We will discreetly advertise your firm in the accountancy press, never mentioning your name, practice or location and primarily we will actively try and seek the most suitably matched firm of accountants, for you.
 This guarantees your anonymity at all times.

 A business is normally worth the amount a buyer is willing to pay, however accountancy practices are different in this instance.
 There is a "going rate" with accountancy practices and purchasers have this in their mind when looking to acquire.
-The current going rate is between 1 and 1.2 multiplied by the annual recurring fees, in most parts of the country.
+The going rate was traditionally between 1 and 1.2 multiplied by the annual recurring fees, in most parts of the country.
+Since Covid this has gone as high as 1.3 / 1.4 for the best practices.
 Obviously by having a significant number of purchasers chasing your practice, it should push the multiple nearer the end of the going rate.The more potential buyers you meet the greater the possibility of asking for sealed bids or holding an auction-style competition.However, this is time consuming and may not be worth the effort.
 Profitability and productivity is always a major factor in determining the value of an accountancy practice and there are many other factors in the valuation equation.
+An internal sale to staff can also push up the multiple.
 This is where specialist advice is required.